 Kentucky House Committee Assignments

-Ken received numerous awards including the Public Policy Advocate Award in 2004 from the National Association of Women Business Owners, the Smoke Free Louisville Award in 2006, the Celebrate Freedom Award in 2010, International Fire Chiefs Association – Kentucky Chapter 2021, Kentucky League of Cities 2022, and Kentucky Hospital Association Champion in 2022.
+Ken received numerous awards including the Public Policy Advocate Award from the National Association of Women Business Owners, the Smoke Free Louisville Award, the Celebrate Freedom Award in 2010, International Fire Chiefs Association – Kentucky Chapter, Kentucky League of Cities, and Kentucky Hospital Association Champion, Children Allaince, Kentucky CPAs, Kentucky Chamber of Commerce, Greater Louisville Inc., and Kentucky for Better Transportation.

 Legislative Recognition

-Vote for Ken Fleming, Vote for the Economy
+Vote for Ken Fleming, Vote for the Affordability

-Over the past several years, a $50,000 wage earner is now seeing a permanent savings of $1,250 per year as a result of Ken’s leadership and vision on tax modernization initiative in 2018
+Over the past several years, a $50,000 wage earner is now seeing a permanent savings of $1,250 per year as a result of Ken’s leadership and vision on tax modernization initiative in 2018.
+Now you can save, invest, or spend your money as you see fit during these inflationary times.

-The results from changing our tax structure and controlling spending have provided an investment starting in July 2024 of nearly $1.2 billion for Jefferson and Oldham Counties that is targeted for human services and transportation needs.
-Workforce is vital to our economy and through his leadership, Ken sponsored three workforce initiatives pertaining to healthcare (HB 200), aviation (SB127/HB345) and mental health (HB56).
+The results from changing our tax structure and controlling spending have provided an investment starting in July 2024 of nearly $2.2 billion for Jefferson and Oldham Counties that is targeted for human services and transportation needs.
+Workforce is vital to our economy and through his leadership, Ken sponsored many workforce initiatives that especailly helps eastern Kentucky residents where the unemployment is over 8%.

 In looking forward, Ken will push to put more money in your pocket, strengthen workforce initiatives, and support businesses through policies so that they can attract and retain employees to help build a better community.